ABOUT ME

 First Year (including Summer):

-CHM151Y1 This is the first year chemistry course for chemistry specialists.
+This is the first year chemistry course for chemistry specialists.
 Although CHM135/136 was recommended for Life Science students, having done AP Chemistry, I thought that the additional topics covered in CHM151 would be more beneficial.
-I enjoyed the organic chemistry portion greatly, and encouraged me to take the higher level second year organic chemistry course (CHM249).
+I enjoyed the organic chemistry portion greatly, particularly synthetic and catalytic reactions, and it encouraged me to take the higher level second year organic chemistry course (CHM249).
 However, the physical chemistry portion was not as rigorous as I would have liked, so I am taking physical chemistry for chemistry students in second year (CHM222) rather than the one recommended for Life Science students.

-MAT223H1 and MAT224H1 These are the linear algebra courses offered for those not in the math specialists programs.
+These are the linear algebra courses offered for those not in the math specialists programs.
 I enjoyed these courses greatly, particularly MAT223 due to its excellent coordination.
-After MAT224, I gained foundational skills in linear algebra that will aid me in machine learning and other statistical methods.
+After MAT224, I have become proficient in foundational skills in linear algebra, including many calculations or theorems involving matrices, eigenvalues/eigenvectors, diagonalization, orthogonality, complex numbers, and canonical forms.
+In the future, I plan to create projects that use these concepts, ranging from a creating a scientific calculator to algorithms using machine learning and and other statistical methods.

 Second Year